lilithgannone/ics385spring2026/week11/term-project/README.md

 - **Property Type:** Vacation Rental (B&B)

 ## Disclaimer:
 Readme will be cleaned up in the final submission for user friendliness.
 Temporary formatting to organize thoughts, content, and document satisfaction of submission requirements.
-Each week's updates will be documented in the readme to track progress and ensure all requirements are met.
-Final version will be organized as if intended for a user audience.
+Each week's updates will be documented in the README to track progress and ensure all requirements are met.
+The final version will be organized as if intended for a user audience.

 ## Target Visitor Segment
-Honeymooners: The target visitor segment for Lava Birds B&B is budget conscious honeymooning couples.
+Honeymooners: The target visitor segment for Lava Birds B&B is budget-conscious honeymooning couples.
 Lava Birds B&B will cater to honeymooners, anniversary celebrators, and those looking for an affordable, cozy getaway that highlights the natural beauty of the local environment.
 Families and solo travelers will also be targeted, but the primary focus will be on honeymooning couples.
 Per the tourism dashboard, this is a niche market.
 Tailoring the offerings to this segment will allow for a focused approach.
 There are many opportunities to expand offerings to other segments.

 ## Week 11 Updates
 During week 11, the following features were implemented:
 - Review schema (guestName, rating 1–5, comment, date) embedded in the Property document.
 - Express routes: GET /properties, GET /properties/:id, POST /properties/:id/reviews.
-- Mongoose query operators ($gte, $lte) added to filter properties by minimum/ maximumrating.
+- Mongoose query operators ($gte, $lte) added to filter properties by minimum/maximum rating.
 - All routes tested in Postman.
 - Postman collection exported and committed to the repo.
 - Basic EJS template rendered at /properties listing all properties.